hammerheim-game/hammerheim-rules/4-equipment.md

 Nuln, telescopes are a useful, if highly rare, item to have in the City of the Damned.
 The keen view offered by these instruments makes shooting easier and gives an unparalleled awareness of a warrior's surroundings.
 A Hero with a Telescope has no maximum range on their ranged weapons, though the distance for the purposes of "Long Range" penalties remains unchanged.
 Shooting beyond their weapon's conventional maximum range will confer an additional -1 to hit.
-Does not work on thrown weapons.
+Does not work on thrown weapons or weapons that do not roll a conventional 'to hit' dice (such as Blunderbusses, Mortars, Warpfire Throwers etcetera).
 Furthermore their Initiative is doubled for the purposes of attempting to spot hidden enemies.

 ### Torch
 _(One Use Per Battle)_